mehmetaliyilmaz0/covid19-unsupervised-triage/README.md

 **Q: The script crashes with `FileNotFoundError`?**
 A: Ensure `patient.csv` is in the `data/raw/` directory.
 If you are running from an IDE, check your "Working Directory" setting is the project root.

-**Q: Why is the Silhouette Score low (0.34)?**
+**Q: Why is the Silhouette Score (0.67) significant?**
-A: Medical data is not clearly separated.
-There is a continuum of risk.
-A score of 0.34 is acceptable for biological data, indicating overlapping but distinguishable groups.
+A: A score of 0.67 is exceptionally high for clinical data, indicating that the 3-feature subspace has successfully isolated distinct, globular risk phenotypes with minimal overlap.

 ---